 When you read the name Kobe, there is no doubt that you know I’m referring to the late, great basketball legend Kobe Bryant.
-It still stuns me that it was 2 years ago this week that his private helicopter crashed into the hills of Calabasas, Calif., killing him, his 13-year-old daughter Gianna, and seven others.
+It’s hard to believe it has been 4 1/2 years since his private helicopter crashed into the hills of Calabasas, Calif., killing him, his 13-year-old daughter Gianna, and seven others.

 Recently, I learned quite a bit about Kobe, after reading a book by his longtime coach Tim Grover.
 Tim’s book, Relentless is the story of how Tim, the son of Indian immigrant parents, leveraged his own drive and determination and convinced Michael Jordan—and eventually Kobe Bryant—that he could help them be better on the court.
 The only caveat?
 They had to do exactly what Tim told them to do.
 He guaranteed he would get results.